-Actions planned to reduce the number of poverty-level families
+Actions planned to reduce the number of poverty-level families amount of funds that may be used for other household needs.

 The state CDBG, HOME, NHTF, ESG, SF HOPWA and other federal grants will continue to support programs and organizations that provide assistance and economic opportunities for homeless, extremely low, very low, low and moderate income persons and for populations with special needs.
 Funds will continue to be used to support subsidized housing, food and healthcare programs, and emergency services.